keent/GetData_TidyData/CodeBook.md

 * The Activity
 * The Subject
 * The average of the mean and std of the original variables from the original data set.
-This means the tidy_data.txt contains the average of each variable for each activity and each subject
+This means the tidy_data.txt contains the average of each mean and std measurement for each activity and each subject

 Parts of the following description is taken from the original data set, the only difference is that only the mean value, and standard deviation of the features were retained: